lab-mids/multimodal_active_learning_ccss/README.md

 Implements the SAWEI model (Self-Adjusting Weighted Expected Improvement), which combines uncertainty and improvement.
 ### measurement_devices.py
 Simulates how resistance measurements are taken on the wafer.
 It manages feature extraction and returns measured values.
+### wafer_circle_clustering.py
+This script takes a wafer image, cleans the background, enhances contrast and saturation, and runs K-means clustering to highlight the most distinct regions.
+It then extracts the top 5 cluster centers as initial measurement points and saves them for use in the active learning pipeline.
 ### run_active_learning.py
 This script is the core of the active learning pipeline described in our paper.
 It runs cold-start active learning experiments across different datasets and initialization strategies, using Gaussian Process models to iteratively select and predict resistance measurements on wafer data.
 What’s inside?